gordielachance/bbpress-votes/readme.txt

 *   Compatible with BuddyPress
 *   Hooks and filters to extend the plugin
 *   Votes log with users icons
+*   Allow to filter a query to sort posts by votes, see FAQ.

 = Demo =
 See it in action [here](http://www.pencil2d.org/?post_type=forum).